RIZAmohammadkhan/llm-md-builder/README.md

 tests/assets/
 ```

-## Configuration

-There are no VS Code settings to configure.
-All filtering customization is handled via the `.gitignore` and `.llmignore` files within your project.

 To add the clickable icon and set the user-friendly command name, you will need to edit your **`package.json`** file.
 Replace the `contributes` section (or add it if it doesn't exist) with the following: